 Distressed Asset Funds

 Distressed asset funds seek to identify undervalued assets that are over-leveraged, suffer from cash flow issues, or are otherwise unable to access needed debt financing.
-Distressed asset funds tend to be cyclical, following general real estate market patterns.
+Following general real estate market patterns, distressed asset funds tend to be cyclical.

 Structured Finance Real Estate Funds

-Structured finance funds, often referred to as leveraged buyout funds, seek to use substantial leverage to purchase real estate that has relatively stable value projections.
-Structured finance funds are also cyclical in nature, as they rely heavily on inexpensive access to debt financing.
+Structured finance funds, often called leveraged buyout funds, seek to use substantial leverage to purchase real estate with relatively stable value projections.
+Structured finance funds are also cyclical in nature, as they rely heavily on affordable access to debt financing.

 Joint Venture Real Estate Funds